micro-ROS/micro_ros_setup/micro_ros_setup/README.md

 ## Creating micro-ROS firmware

 Using `create_firmware_ws.sh [RTOS] [Platform]` command a firmware folder will be created with the required code for building a micro-ROS app.
-For example, for our reference platform, the invocation is
+For example, for our reference platform, the invocation is:

 ```
 ros2 run micro_ros_setup create_firmware_ws.sh nuttx olimex-stm32-e407
 ```

-If you are instead targeting FreeRTOS and Crazyflie 2.1, you would use
+If you are instead targeting FreeRTOS, you would use:

 ```
-ros2 run micro_ros_setup create_firmware_ws.sh freertos crazyflie21
+ros2 run micro_ros_setup create_firmware_ws.sh freertos olimex-stm32-e407
 ```

 ## Configuring micro-ROS firmware

-By running `configure_firmware.sh` command the installed firmware is configured and modified in a pre-build step:
+By running `configure_firmware.sh` command the installed firmware is configured and modified in a pre-build step.
+Usually this command will show its usage if parameters are required:

 ```
 ros2 run micro_ros_setup configure_firmware.sh [configuration]